 Authenticating users with OpenID Connect

-With the standard setup users are authenticated internally in Crosser Cloud.
+With the standard setup users are authenticated internally in Crosser Control Center.
 If you already have a directory server where your users are registered you can use this for authenticating users with Crosser Cloud through Open ID Connect.
 To set up authentication with external directory servers you need to configure one or several Identity providers.
 An identity provider manages users from one or several domains.
-When a user tries to login with an email address containing a domain which belongs to one of the configured identity providers an authentication request will be sent to the external directory server, checking whether the user has a role that should give acces to Crosser Cloud.
-With the identity provider configuration you can also map roles and groups in the external provider against permissions in Crosser Cloud.
+When a user tries to login with an email address containing a domain which belongs to one of the configured identity providers an authentication request will be sent to the external directory server, checking whether the user has a role that should give acces to Crosser Control Center.
+With the identity provider configuration you can also map roles and groups in the external provider against permissions in Crosser Control Center.

 Note: You can only configure identity providers for domains that have been registered with your organization by Crosser.